-PALEO/GAPS NOTE: To make this Paleo compliant, use all coconut oil and/OR ghee, and use honey as your sweetener.
+PALEO/AIP/GAPS NOTE: To make this Paleo compliant, use all coconut oil and/OR ghee.

 - ½ cup fat (choose from coconut oil, Earth Balance, or butter) In this recipe, I used ¼ cup coconut oil, ¼ cup Earth Balance buttery cubes

 - ½ cup high quality cocoa powder (remember, this is a KEY ingredient, so don’t use a cheap cocoa powder, it will effect the taste dramatically!
 I like Dagoba, but there are many tasty one out there)

 - ¼ cup liquid sweetener of choice (maple syrup, honey, or coconut nectar) You could add 1 or two more tablespoons of sweetener here to taste, or a few drops liquid stevia

 - 1 teaspoon vanilla extract (or other if you want to play with the flavors)